 New Berlin is a tiny village located in the state of New York.
 With a population of 913 people and just one neighborhood, New Berlin is the 783rd largest community in New York.
-New Berlin has an unusually large stock of pre-World War II architecture, making it one of the older and more historic villages.
+New Berlin has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.

-Unlike some villages where white-collar or blue-collar occupations dominate the local economy, New Berlin is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some villages, New Berlin isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in New Berlin are a mix of both white- and blue-collar jobs.
 Overall, New Berlin is a village of service providers, transportation and shipping workers, and managers.
 There are especially a lot of people living in New Berlin who work in food service (15.38%), office and administrative support (12.62%), and business and financial occupations (9.85%).

-A relatively large number of people in New Berlin telecommute to their jobs.
-Overall, about 18.67% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+Telecommuters are a relatively large percentage of the workforce: 18.67% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-As is often the case in a small village, New Berlin doesn't have a public transportation system that people use for their commute.
+New Berlin is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The population of New Berlin overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
-Of adults 25 and older in New Berlin, 22.66% have at least a bachelor's degree.
+The education level of New Berlin citizens is a little higher than the average for US cities and towns: 22.66% of adults in New Berlin have at least a bachelor's degree.

 The per capita income in New Berlin in 2022 was $30,967, which is lower middle income relative to New York, and middle income relative to the rest of the US.
 This equates to an annual income of $123,868 for a family of four.
 However, New Berlin contains both very wealthy and poor people as well.